Why We Need to Talk about Biodiversity and Packaging

 Many brands move away from plastic in their supply chain and product packaging.
 While this is awesome for marine and environmental plastic pollution and curbing reliance on virgin petroleum, it typically also means that the bulk of this packaging is then replaced with paper.
 Paper is an excellent material and alternative, but brands can unintentionally substitute one environmental harm for another: the use of trees to make their (often single-use) packaging.

 Managed forests for paper production also threaten endangered species and forests.
-Using a certification scheme like FSC is a great start, but be sure to confirm that the forests of origin are also free of any ancient or endangered forest fiber.
-FSC certification does not inherently ensure the managed forests are not within or bordering on these habitats.
+Using a certification scheme is a great start, but be sure to confirm that the forests of origin are also free of any ancient or endangered forest fiber.
+Certification does not inherently ensure the managed forests are not within or bordering on these habitats.

 Perform a Basic Biodiversity Audit for Your Packaging